chikap421/catlvdm/README.md

 #### Dataset Setup

-This repo supports training on WebVid-2M, MSR-VTT, MSVD, and UCF101.
+This repository supports training on the WebVid-2M training split, and inference on the WebVid-2M validation split, MSR-VTT, MSVD, and UCF101 datasets.

 #### Training Command